Hello Everyone!!! Spring is here!

 - vanilla, cinnamon, sweetener, berries, chocolate chips etc

-- Combine the flour, egg, water and baking soda
+- Combine the flour, egg, water and baking powder

 - Stir until just combined